catenate/sharedo/share-chkdep.md

 	$(cd "$(dirname '$dep')"; log exec=true $echo share-do "$(basename $dep)")

-For a target like ${target}.dep, we still want to calculate a checksum (eg, a file with a list of files (_ie_ checksums) in the repo, or a list of the dependencies in those files).  #backlog
+For a target like ${target}.dep, we still want to calculate a checksum (eg, a file with a list of files (_ie_ checksums) in the repo, or a list of the dependencies in those files).
+How does this compare to just taking a checksum of the long listing of the dependency directory?
+Should we add to the target's dependencies, a dependency on the dependency directory itself?
+This would detect, for example, when we add an environment variable dependency, and at the same time calculate its checksum--though we solved this by always adding it with the checksum 0.
+Should we add a dependency on the environment variable directory for the target?
+Maybe just add these dependencies and see how it feels.  #backlog

 	share-chkdep:         newsum=$(share-sum "$dep")
 	share-chkdep:         if test "$oldsum" != "$newsum"; then